 Designing a Connection to ItalyKristin Crane

 I think lots of creative people will probably agree about how fun the journey is from inspiration to finished product.
 I love running my own business because inspiration from my personal life often finds its way into new patterns in the Design Pool library.
 For example, a book I read about codebreaking turned into The Cryptology Collection.
 Recently, our partner LDI Interiors reached out with a specific request for a pattern with a “connection to Italy.”
 The request came from an interior design firm working on a hospital in Canada needing upholstery.
 They weren’t looking for something too obvious.
 No Leaning Towers of Pisa in half-drop.
-Instead, they want a design incorporating elements specific to Italy, such as plants or flowers.
+Instead, they wanted a design incorporating elements specific to Italy, such as plants or flowers.
 The pattern should simply bring Italy to mind when looking at it.

 I began thinking about my own connection to Italy.